wawa2016-here/World-Script/README.md

 Who knows the possibilities of this you could make some dialogue.
 ## Some of my features
 Also, a good thing about this is that if there is an error on one line it will run the rest of the code.
+It run on python as the files say, and it has it's own editor.

        Copyright 2026 wawa2016-here